Supplemental Nutrition Assistance Program: Origin of food stamps

-First Food Stamp Program (FSP; May 16, 1939 – Spring 1943)
+First food stamp program (FSP; May 16, 1939 – spring 1943)

 The idea for the first food stamp program has been credited to various people, most notably Secretary of Agriculture Henry A. Wallace and the program's first administrator, Milo Perkins.
 Of the program, Perkins said, "We got a picture of a gorge, with farm surpluses on one cliff and under-nourished city folks with outstretched hands on the other.
 We set out to find a practical way to build a bridge across that chasm."
-The program, run by the U.S. Department of Agriculture (USDA) by permitting people on relief to buy orange stamps equal to their normal food expenditures; for every $1 of orange stamps purchased, 50 cents' worth of blue stamps were received.
+The program, run by the U.S. Department of Agriculture (USDA), permitted people on relief to buy orange stamps equal to their normal food expenditures.

+For every dollar of orange stamps purchased, another fifty cents worth of blue stamps were received.
 Orange food stamps could be used at any food retailers or wholesalers, but excluded alcoholic beverages, concession stand meals that could be eaten on premises, and tobacco products.
 The blue stamps could only be used to buy what the USDA defined as surplus produce, which included items such as beans, eggs, fruit, and the like.

-Over the course of nearly four years, the first FSP reached approximately 20 million people in nearly half of the counties in the United States at a total cost of $262 million.
-At its peak, the program assisted an estimated four million people.
+During the course of nearly four years, the first FSP reached approximately 20 million people, in nearly half of the counties in the United States at a cost of $262 million.
+At its peak, the program was actively assisting an estimated four million people.
 The first recipient was Mabel McFiggin of Rochester, New York; the first retailer to redeem the stamps was Joseph Mutolo; and the first retailer caught violating program rules was Nick Salzano in October 1939.
-The program ended when the conditions that brought the program into being — unmarketable food surpluses and widespread unemployment — ceased to exist.
-By 1943, the start of World War II equalized the agricultural economy and the unemployment rate was lowered, and incentive to help those still in need was not reason enough for the government to continue this program.
+The program ended when the conditions that brought the program into being—unmarketable food surpluses and widespread unemployment—ceased to exist.
+By 1943, the start of World War II had equalized the agricultural economy and the unemployment rate, and diminished the US government incentive to continue the program for those still in need.